chef/automate/components/automate-chef-io/content/docs/backup.md

 chef-automate backup create
 ```

-The command shows the backup progress for each service.
+The output shows the backup progress for each service.
 A successful backup displays a success message containing the timestamp of the backup:

 ```shell
 Success: Created backup 20180518010336
 ```

 Incorrect directory permissions may cause filesystem backups to fail.
-Run the
-[`fix-repo-permissions` command]({{< ref "cli-chef-automate/#chef-automate-backup-fix-repo-permissions" >}}) to address such issues:
+Run the [`fix-repo-permissions` command]({{< ref "cli-chef-automate/#chef-automate-backup-fix-repo-permissions" >}}) to address such issues:

 ```shell
 sudo chef-automate backup fix-repo-permissions <path>